 toward “lesser” beings such as Clive and herself.

-him smashing to the arena floor again.
+and sent him smashing to the arena floor again.
 He then seized him up and

 repeated the action.
 “Are you ready, puny gnat?” he sneered.
 “Are you ready

-surrender—not with Jahlanna at the mercy of this monster.
-Somehow, he had
+He could not surrender—not with Jahlanna at the mercy of this monster.

-the man’s ugly features as he tried to regain his feet.
+he glared into the man’s ugly features as he tried to regain his feet.

 But Lu-gor solidly kicked him, causing a splatter of blood to erupt for

 “Clive!!” screamed Jahlanna, agonized.

-even stand, and are still thinking to defeat the mighty
+You can barely even stand, and are still thinking to defeat the mighty

+happened.
 Once again the mighty arena door went up.
-And something long, gigantic,
+And something long,

 Lu-gor and Clive looked up.